 I will take myself as an example as a starting point.
 When I was a teenager in the 90's, I used to listen to a lot of punk rock, hip-hop, skateboard and play basket-ball.
 I still play ball every now and again.
 So streetwear has always been part of my DNA.
 At the same time, I was really into semi-formal menswear during part of my 20's and my 30's, so that is something that still plays a role in the way I dress nowadays.
 On top of all that, I have always been a huge fan of technical fashion, a passion that started when I got into snowboarding in the 90's and continued as I got into other outdoor activities like backpacking, hiking, cycling and trail running.

 Nowadays, I do a lot of work from home as a translator in the digital field and work as a DJ on weekends.
 I mainly stay in informal environments.
-I still listen to old school hip hop, as well as afro-caribbean music.
+I still listen to old school hip hop, as well as latin and afro-caribbean music.

 And I am a huge fan of the Japanese "City Boy" aesthetic.